Updated:

 • Complex data tables should use a summary.
 A summary describes the layout of a table and is only needed for complex tables with unusual structures.
 It can help users understand how to navigate the table.

 PRO TIP: Avoid using tables to create columns in your page’s overall structure and design.
-Instead, use CSS to design Canvas content or your institution’s pre-built templates.
+Instead, use CSS to design Canvas content, your institution’s pre-built templates, or our free Canvas course template from Google Drive (.imscc file type) (which uses CSS to get columns).

 How to create accessible tables